go-kod/kod/README.md

 # Kod

-Kod  stands for **Killer Of Dependency**, a generics based dependency injection toolkit for Go.
+Kod  stands for **Killer Of Dependency**, a generics based dependency injection framework for Go.

 ## Feature